Code-Institute-Submissions/TVreview/README.md

 - Home nav links go to the correct places.
 - Login and Sign up nav links working and buttons between the two.
 #### Login and Sign up
-- Password validator works.
+- Password validator/ pattern works.
+- Input fields for username only allows text and numbers, email has to have @.
-- Check if username/ email exists works.
+- The check to see if username/ email exists works.
 - Sign Up, logout, login works.

+#### Search
+- Input field initially allowed other characters, now changed.
+- Needs to be an input.
+- If nothing found, just displays search again button.

 #### Profile
 - Link to profile from logged in page works.